Gunasekeran/Milk_Production_Prediction/README.md

 # Milk_Production_Prediction
-Prediction of Milk Production using the dataset of multiple years
+Prediction of milk production using the dataset from multiple years